MicrosoftDocs/quantum-docs/articles/quantum-computing-target-profiles.md

 to control the computation flow with an `if` statement.

 > [!NOTE]
-> Currently, there is an additional limitation for this type of profile target: *you can't apply operations on qubits that have been measured, even
+> Currently, there is an additional limitation for this type of profile target: you can't apply operations on qubits that have been measured, even
-> if you don't use the results to control the program flow.* This limitation is
+> if you don't use the results to control the program flow.
+This limitation is
-> not inherent to this profile type but is circumstantial to the situation of the Public
+> not inherent to this profile type but is circumstantial to the situation of the c.
-> Preview.

 Presently, these No Control Flow targets are available for Azure Quantum: